 Millicom's Directors have established a Compliance and Business Conduct Committee that oversees and makes recommendations to the Board regarding Millicom’s compliance program and standards of business conduct.

 This committee convenes at least four times per year and comprises a minimum of two directors.
-The members of the committee are Ms. Davidson (Chairman), Mr. Almeida, and Mr. Norling.
+The members of the committee are Mr. Almeida (Chairman), Ms. Johnson, and Mr. Eliasson.